MrPhil/HiMGNN/README.md

-# Hierarchical molecular graph neural network for drug repositioning and application to COVID-19
+# A spatial hierarchical network learning framework for drug repositioning allowing interpretation from macro to micro
 A deep learning-based VDAs predictor